 No. You can use our partner’s job services (you will still have to apply on your own), but this should be a skill you try to develop early on if you decide to take on this challenge.
 If you are hesitant about sending out your resume, you will likely find many gaps in your employment and, thus, a low cash flow.
 You should also be open to attending events organized by our partner – they’re a great way to meet fellow explorers!

 Am I flexible with living arrangements?

-Yes, I love hanging out after work! - Great!
+Yes, I love hanging out after work! – Great!
 You can choose your own living arrangements, but living with roommates or in a shared house is a fantastic way to save money.
 You can rent by the week or month, so you’re not tied down to anything long-term!
 Most people make friends during their couple of months through jobs or traveling, and often find roommates that way.
-Often participants stay in a dorm-style room at a hostel, at least a few nights (also a great way to meet people!).
+Often participants stay in a dorm-style room at a hostel, for at least a few nights (also a great way to meet people!).
 Some InterExchange Work & Travel programs include hostel accommodation while you settle in.

-As long as possible - I’m ready for a change!
+As long as possible – I’m ready for a change!
 Pack your bags!
-For programs in Australia and New Zealand we suggest allowing at least six months to work and travel.
+For programs in Australia we suggest allowing at least six months to work and travel.
 Each country allows for one year on a Working Holiday Visa (with the option to extend another year in Australia, in some cases), so we recommend using as much of the year as you can.
 You can only get the visa once!
-In Canada you can organize a shorter program - just over the summer, for example - but you still have the option to stay for as long as a full year!
+In Canada you can organize a shorter program – just over the summer, for example – but you still have the option to stay for as long as a full year!

 If this all sounds good, but you’d like some guidance to move things forward, we’ve got your back.
 InterExchange offers Work & Travel programs in each of the aforementioned countries, including job search guidance, social activities, logistical support, and in most cases, accommodation for your first few nights after arrival.
-Contact us or start exploring today!
+Contact us today!